OISF/suricata/doc/userguide/rules/integer-keywords.rst

 The integer value can be written as base-10 like ``100`` or as an hexadecimal value like ``0x64``.

+The integer value can also have a unit/multiplier as a case-insensitive suffix:
+* kb : 1024
+* mb : 1048576
+* gb : 1073741824

 The most direct example is to match for equality, but there are different modes.